Insolvency Laws and Securitisation

 In respect of credit derivatives, the available instruments in securitisation transactions are mainly credit risk mitigation agreements and credit risk mitigation warrants.
 The former is a kind of financial agreement between the buyer and seller of credit protection, while the latter is a kind of security of value created by the warrant issuer.
 The trading of such instruments is mainly subject to a series of rules published by NAFMII, the SAC, AMAC, the SSE and the SZSE.
 Due to various reasons (including transaction party qualifications and transaction cost, etc), they have only been utilised for a few products.

-Due to lack of strong demand, interest rate swaps are also seldom used in current securitisation transactions.
+Since the interest rates of securitisation products are generally designed to be based on the interest rate types (fixed/floating) of the underlying assets to avoid interest rate mismatch risk as much as possible, interest rate swaps are also seldom used in current securitisation transactions.
 In addition, currency swaps may be used in cross-border securitisation transactions.
 A body of rules promulgated by the PBOC, the China Foreign Exchange Trade System (CFETS) and the National Interbank Funding Centre are applicable to interest rate swaps and foreign currency swaps.

 The Interim Measures for Administration of Derivative Product Transactions of Banking Financial Institutions mainly impose requirements on financial institutions regulated by the CBIRC (such as commercial banks, trust companies and financial asset management companies), regarding their eligibility and licences for derivatives trading, risk management, product marketing and subsequent service, as well as sanctions for non-compliance.
 Securities companies and other financial institutions are also required to obtain approval from or file with the corresponding supervisory authorities.
 According to the PBOC’s applicable rules participants in the interbank market engaging in derivatives trading shall also be enrolled with NAFMII as members of the interbank market, and must execute the master agreement prepared and published by NAFMII.